sonnenhaft/pd-corp_failed_mobx/README.md

 ## Global UI colors
 We use react-toolbox for common components.
 You can update most of global colors via updating "postcss.config.js".
 Object in bottom of this file contains examples of how we override libraries colors.

+## Assets as  XLS/XLSX/CSV samples
+This FE app parses XLS/XLSX/CSV files, gets headers of table, allows to map this headers to our database layer and sends JSON to server.
+You can find file samples in directory "import-samples".
+Note please that work in IE11- is not guaranteed.